-This PacketCable document is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc, (CableLabs®) for the benefit of the cable industry.
+This PacketCable specification is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc, (CableLabs®) for the benefit of the cable industry.
 Neither CableLabs, nor any other entity participating in the creation of this document, is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this document by any party.
 This document is furnished on an AS-IS basis and neither CableLabs, nor other participating entity, provides any representation or warranty, express or implied, regarding its accuracy, completeness, noninfringement, or fitness for a particular purpose.

-© Copyright 1999 - 2003 Cable Television Laboratories, Inc. All rights reserved.
+$\ensuremath{\mathbb{C}}$ Copyright 1999 - 2005 Cable Television Laboratories, Inc. All rights reserved.